curiousest/predict-AQI/report.md

 ## Definition

 ### Project Overview
-Student provides a high-level overview of the project in layman’s terms.
-Background information such as the problem domain, the project origin, and related data sets or input data is given.

 Air pollution was linked to 7 million premature deaths in 2012 [[1]](References) (~55 million people died in total in 2012 [[2]](References)).
 Using pollution masks when air pollution is bad can reduce premature deaths linked to air pollution.
 There are many consumer applications and services that broadcast what the air pollution is and has been, but there are very few that predict what air pollution will be.
 Similar to weather, individuals care more about air pollution in the near future, so they can make decisions about their day/week.